-I was training a client and she was getting knee pain when she was squatting.
+I was training a client who was getting knee pain when she squatted.

-I wanted to share with you what I did it in order to get rid of her knee pain when she squatted.
+I wanted to share with you what I did to eliminate her knee pain when she squatted.

 I know it will help you and your clients.

-The squat is important but at times it can bring on knee pain.
-If you do get knee pain when you squat, look at your core strength.
+The Squat is essential, but it can sometimes bring on knee pain.
+If you get knee pain when you squat, look at your core strength.

 This is not the only thing to look at, but one of the things to look at.